 The sun warms up for its final act and a deep-throated song fills the air.

 It comes from a bona fide conch shell, a phrase that reminds me of another childhood book, albeit a more sinister one.
-Until this moment, my only knowledge of conch shells came from Lord of the Flies.
-No, not a spoof on the Lord of the Rings, but a chilling examination of how civilisation and society can so easily break down.
+Until this moment, my only knowledge of conch shells came from Lord of the Flies, that chilling examination of how civilisation and society can so easily break down.